hora/mlustard/README.md

   - true when there is a hit on the play
 - `hitMeta`: object, with the props:
   - `kind`: null || string
-    - will be one of:
+    - when the information is available (pre-coronation era), this will be one of:
     - `'single'`
     - `'double'`
     - `'triple'`